shamil/graphout/README.md

 **Result**

-If all good, you should at least see data goes file written by the `logoutput` module.
-If not, enable debug in config or post your issues and I'll try to help you getting started.
+If all good, you should at least see data goes to a file (`/tmp/logoutput.log`) written by the `logoutput` module.
+If not, try debug `log_level` in config or post your issues and I'll try to help you getting started.

 ### License